erc2nd/pikuma-atari/notes.md

-LDA     ; load the A register
+LDA     ; load the A register with value specified
 LDX
 LDY

-STA     ; store the A register
+STA     ; stores value in reg A into memory location specified STX
-STX
 STY